 Many people are unaware that many injuries occur due to little, unintentional blunders.
 You may prevent these situations by including them in your continuing safety education.

 Consider requiring employees to learn how to identify and prevent hazards as well as how to report them.
-Also, consider implementing a behavior-based safety program that encourages employees to act in a way that reduces their risk exposure.
+Also, consider implementing a behavior-based safety program that encourages employees to act to reduce their risk exposure.

 Employees should have immediate access to fall prevention tools such as harnesses, safety lines, and hard helmets.
 Getting them to utilize it is the tough part.
 It’s not just about how to put on the equipment; it’s also about thinking ahead and using it to ensure protection.